Reflections on Diversity + Equity at St. Margaret’s PS ~ artist Allycia Uccello ~

-Inner City Angels is an award winning charity that engages young learners in rich narrative inspired arts.
+Inner City Angels is an award-winning charity that engages young learners in rich narrative inspired arts.
 We are dedicated to the vision that it is our job as a global society to nurture and support the creative minds of young people in order to allow their ideas and imaginations to grow for a prosperous future and healthy planet.
-Through the collaboration of professional artists and arts educators we explore big ideas and rich narratives in STEAM, CULTURE, TRADITIONS+HERITAGE, SOCIAL JUSTICE, and WELLBEING inside and outside the classroom.
+Through the collaboration of professional artists and art educators we explore big ideas and rich narratives in STEAM, SOCIAL JUSTICE, CULTURE and WELLBEING inside and outside the classroom.
 We are committed to providing an inclusive and balanced approach to arts education that considers the individual child, the world around us, and the art discipline integrated with other learning.

 We ensure equity of access by earmarking fundraising dollars to support inner city and neighbourhood improvement area school arts projects.
 Funding comes from our corporate and individual campaigns and grants from government agencies.